mafbar-student/mphil-thesis/scaps-1d.md

 1. SCAPS-1D
 2. LibreOffice Calc
-3. gnuplot
+3. Python (matplotlib)

 And of course the flow is as follows:

-SCAPS-1D &rarr; LibreOffice Calc &rarr; gnuplot
+SCAPS-1D &rarr; LibreOffice Calc &rarr; Python

+SCAPS-1D is for simulation of course, and LibreOffice Calc is a spreadsheet software.
+You could use any spreadsheet software out there, though of course you'll most likely use Microsoft Excel.
+From then you can straight away produce the plots using Excel or any other plotting software that you desire.
+For me, I use Python to produce the plots.